Bounds on the suprema of Gaussian processes, and omega results for the sum of a random multiplicative function: Introduction

-where $H_{\alpha}$ is the so-called {\em Pickands constant}.
-In a second paper~\cite{pickands2}, Pickands used a result like this to determine the limiting distribution, as $T \rightarrow \infty$, of a scaled version of $\sup_{0 \leq t \leq T} Z(t)$.
-The scaling in that theorem thus involves $H_{\alpha}$.
-See e.g. the paper of Shao~\cite{shao} for further discussion of the role of $H_{\alpha}$.
+where $H_{\alpha}$ is the so-called \textit{Pickands constant}.
+In a second paper~\cite{pickands2}, Pickands used a result like this to determine the limiting distribution, as $T \rightarrow\infty$, of a scaled version of $\sup_{0 \leq t \leq T} Z(t)$.
+The scaling in that theorem thus involves $H_{\alpha}$ (see, e.g., the paper of Shao~\cite{shao} for further discussion of the role of $H_{\alpha}$).

 It appears that not very much is known about the size of $H_{\alpha}$.
-Burnecki and Michna~\cite{burnmich} describe as ``mathematical folklore'' the conjecture that $H_{\alpha}=1/\Gamma(1/\alpha)$, but this is only known for $\alpha = 1,2$.
-Bounds are available more generally, for example Shao~\cite{shao} used a representation of $H_{\alpha}$ in terms of a non-stationary process, and various techniques from Gaussian process theory, to show that
+Burnecki and Michna~\cite{burnmich} describe as ``mathematical folklore'' the conjecture that $H_{\alpha}=1/\Gamma(1/\alpha)$, but this is only known to hold for $\alpha= 1,2$.
+Bounds are available more generally; for example, Shao~\cite{shao} used a representation of $H_{\alpha}$ in terms of a nonstationary process, and various techniques from Gaussian process theory, to show that

-when $0 < \alpha < 1$, and other bounds when $1 \leq \alpha \leq 2$.
-D\c{e}bicki and Kisowski~\cite{dk} subsequently improved the upper bound on the range $1 < \alpha < 2$.
-D\c{e}bicki, Michna and Rolski~\cite{dmr} proved that
+when $0 < \alpha< 1$, and other bounds when $1 \leq\alpha\leq2$.
+D\c {e}bicki and Kisowski~\cite{dk} subsequently improved the upper bound on the range $1 < \alpha< 2$.
+D\c{e}bicki, Michna and Rolski \cite {dmr} proved that

-and in a 2009 preprint Michna~\cite{michna} improved this by a multiplicative factor of 2.
-Note that, since $\Gamma(1/\alpha) \sim \sqrt{2\pi\alpha} (1/e\alpha)^{1/\alpha}$ as $\alpha \rightarrow 0$, this is a much stronger bound than that of Shao~\cite{shao} under that limit process.
+and in a 2009 preprint Michna~\cite{michna} improved this by a multiplicative factor of~2.
+Note that, since $\Gamma(1/\alpha) \sim \sqrt{2\pi\alpha} (1/e\alpha)^{1/\alpha}$ as $\alpha\rightarrow 0$, this is a much stronger bound than that of Shao~\cite{shao} under that limit process.